-2. The inferred mineral resources have a large degree of uncertainty as to their existence and whether they can be mined economically or legally.

-3. Only mineral resources lying within the legal boundaries are reported.
+The inferred mineral resources have a large degree of uncertainty as to their existence and whether they can be mined economically or legally.
+Only mineral resources lying within the legal boundaries are reported.

-4. Mineral resources are inclusive of mineral reserves.
+Mineral resources rying within the legal boundaries Mineral resources are inclusive of mineral reserves.